Kjarten/XAudiole/README.md

 - d.
 Navigation on a site with the heading "Foo" and an unordered list with items "Bar" and "Baz"
 ---

+**[Haust 2017] If we se scrambled letters (e.g. A° instead of ð) on our website, what might be the problem?**

+- a.
+The browsers settings need to changed to support Unicode in complete
+- b.
+Website is being rendered in a different character set that we saved our HTML in
+- c.
+The utf-8 definition of our text editor is wrong
+- d.
+There is nothing we can do (except for using ASCII)
+---

 **[Haust 2017] You get the task of displaying text along with images on the web, which would be best to use?**

 - a.
 Semantic HTML for content and CSS for layout